 This may have changed since I last did this process but I was able to make color copies of my passport and driver’s license in color.
 Over the past couple of years, I’ve done a couple of paperwork processes here in Spain and most copy shops aren’t allowing you to make color copies of your IDs.
 This may also be the case in the US but good news: black and white copies will save you a little extra money!

 I went just up the street from where I lived in Dayton, Ohio at the time to the nearest CVS Pharmacy and got my photos taken.
-I paid about $12 at the time but the price has since gone up to $14.99.
+I paid about $12 at the time but the price has since gone up to $14.99 (subject to change over the years).
 Take a look at your options here on their website.

 Step 3: Apply for a State or Federal Background Check